joshbegley/nyt-latest/previous.md

 `Arteta sounds like someone who knows what needs to be done at Arsenal, now the onus is on him and the club's top brass to do it`\
 https://nytimes.com/athletic/6344857/2025/05/10/arsenal-and-mikel-arteta-what-next-we-have-to-prove-that-we-can-do-it/

-**Hellebuyck, Jets shut out Stars in Game 2 to even series: Takeaways**\
+**Connor Hellebuyck, Jets shut out Stars in Game 2 to even series: Takeaways**\
-`Hellebuyck’s 22-save shutout, his first playoff shutout in four years, sends the series back to Dallas tied 1-1.`\
+`Hellebuyck’s 21-save shutout, his first playoff shutout in four years, sends the series to Dallas tied 1-1.`\
 https://nytimes.com/athletic/6345320/2025/05/10/jets-stars-nhl-playoffs-2025-game-2-takeaways/

 **Are Chelsea better when they have less possession?**\